microsoft/yardl/docs/docs.md

 ### Enums

-Enums are top-level types and cannot be declared inline (like in an record field)
+Enums are top-level types and cannot be declared inline.

-An example enum that looks like this:
+An example enum that looks like this in Yardl:

 ```yaml
 Animals: !enum